-The Haggis and I were looking for new places to explore close to where we live in West Lothian, so we decided to explore the grounds at the House of The Binns.
+The Haggis and I were looking for new places to explore close to where we live in West Lothian, and we stumbled across this amazing hidden gem: the grounds at the House of The Binns.

-We walked the Woodland Trail during our visit in autumn- a lovely, short walk where you encounter a few of the main attractions on the property.
+We walked the Woodland Trail during our visit- a lovely, short walk where you encounter a few of the main attractions on the property.

-Here is my quick guide on exploring the grounds at the House of the Binns!
+Here is my quick guide on exploring the House of the Binns!

 History of the House of the Binns

-This house has been the home of the Dalyells for over 400 years.
+This house has been the home of the Dalyell family for over 400 years.
 It was built by Thomas Dalyell, an Edinburgh merchant, in 1612.
 He made his fortune at the court of King James VI and I in London.